Banca Ifis Logo

 In particular:

-• In relation to the Structured Finance operations, guarantees are acquired according to counterpart standing, the duration and type of loan.
+• in regard to Structured Finance, collateral is acquired according to the counterparty’s standing as well as the term and type of the facility.
 Said collateral includes mortgage guarantees, liens on plant and equipment, pledges, surety bonds, credit insurance, and collateral deposits;

 In line with the provisions of the Liquidity Decree (Italian Legislative Decree no. 23 of 8 April 2020) the Group took advantage of the guarantees offered by the state Guarantee Fund for the type of customers and loans provided for by the Decree, with coverage that can reach up to 100%.
 This guarantee allows for a reduction in RWAs relating to credit risk, in proportion to the amount of exposure covered by the Fund.